Radicalism: The asymmetric stance of Radicals versus Conventionals: Setting up the WGM update equation

 To account for this asymmetry we denote by $m$ the probability for a group to engage in a local discussion if R is majority and $n$ if C is majority.
-To keep calculations simple we restrict the meeting groups to a size of three agents.
-Given some initial condition $p_0$ at $t=0$ with a set of fixed values $(m, n)$, the opinion dynamics is implemented via repeated cycles of local updates according to the following steps: \begin{enumerate} \item All agents are distributed randomly in small groups of fixed size $3$. \item Within each group a local majority update is made with probability $m$ in case of two R and one C and probability $n$ for one R and two C. Otherwise no update is performed. \item After the local updates, agents are dispersed and reshuffled. \item At time $t$, $t$ cycles of updates are performed yielding the series,
+Given some initial condition $p_0$ at $t=0$ with a set of fixed values $(m, n)$, the opinion dynamics is implemented via repeated cycles of local updates according to the following steps: \begin{enumerate} \item All agents are distributed randomly in small groups of fixed size $3$. \item Within each group a local majority update is made with probability $m$ in case of two R and one C and probability $n$ for one R and two C. Otherwise no update is performed, i.e., the issue was not discussed. \item After the local updates, agents are dispersed and reshuffled. \item At time $t$, $t$ cycles of updates are performed yielding the series,

 \end{enumerate}